 - Make sure both you and your child are on a non-slip mat, or fixed carpet.

 - Keep your back level and do not let it sink downwards too far as this can cause strains.

-- Make sure you have a clear space around you so that you don’t fall on anything hard if you do lose your balance.
+- Make sure you have a clear space around you.
+You that you don’t fall on anything hard if you do lose your balance.

-In Tatty Bumpkin classes we use unique storylines to make the activities meaningful and to fire the imagination.
+In Children Inspired by Yoga classes we use unique storylines to make our activities meaningful and to fire the imagination.

 You only need a sense of fun and a connection with children to work with us